How does VECTRA 3D kill fleas and ticks on contact before they bite?

 powder which contains these ingredients to the treated animal when using Vectra® 3D.

 Can I brush my dog after applying VECTRA 3D?

 Yes.
-VECTRA 3D remains effective after repeated combing of dogs.
-However, to reduce your own exposure to the actives, it is recommended not to brush or comb your dog until the application site is dry.
+Vectra® 3D remains effective after repeated combing of dogs.
+It is recommended not to brush or comb your dog until the application site is dry.